Modus vivendi of Acroma

 There were four main documents that were the subject of negotiations: Italy's initial list of demands, Idrīs's initial list of demands, an Italian revision to Idrīs's list and Idrīs's comments and revisions to his own original list.
 The Italians largely accepted Idrīs's demands.
 The sticking point in negotiations was the Italians' request that he accept their demands in principle.
 The British backed Idrīs on this point, and the issue was referred back to Tripoli (capital of Italian Libya) and Rome.
 When it was made explicit that acceptance in principle did not mean acceptance in detail and that further negotiations would be necessary before the implementation of any Italian demand, Idrīs agreed to sign the modus vivendi on 14 April.
 Two separate agreements with the powers were signed on 16 April.

 The modus vivendi was a provisional set of agreements.
 It called for the Sanūsiyya to cease hostilities and for the Sanūsī army to disband.
 Italy and the Sanūsī agreed to release all prisoners-of-war.
 The Sanūsī were to be permitted free trade with the coast and with Egypt, and Idrīs's rule recognized in the oases of Awjila, Jalu, Ajdabiya, Jaghbub and Kufra.
 The Sanūsī institutes (zawāyā) in Egypt, suppressed by the British, were to remain closed.

-Following the modus vivendi, Idrīs arrested the Ottoman agents in his territory and placed pickets along the frontier between Cyrenaica and Tripolitania to prevent any from crossing into his territory.
-At Acroma, the Sanūsī repudiated Ottoman authority, but did not officially recognize Italian sovereignty.
+At Acroma, the Sanūsī repudiated Ottoman authority as requested by the Italians and the British.
+Thereafter, Idrīs arrested the Ottoman agents in his territory and placed pickets along the frontier between Cyrenaica and Tripolitania to prevent any from crossing into his territory.
+There was no official recognition yet of Italian sovereignty by the Sanūsī.
 Idrīs continued to deal directly with the British, despite Italian objections.
 In 1918, Italy and Britain even gave Idrīs arms to help him maintain his control over the Sanūsī.
 The modus vivendi was superseded by the accord of al-Rajima on 25 October 1920, by which Idrīs accepted Italian sovereignty.